ThreatLockerIvan/ZTW24/Flipper-Zero-Unleashed/README.md

 * Ultimate Guide: [Talking Sasquatch : Starter Guide - YouTube](https://www.youtube.com/watch?v=12M_oHmxcCQ)

+## NFC/RFID Hacking

+The Flipper Zero is great for Hacking RFID and NFC cards or tags.
+To access these navigate to the "Apps" section on your device.

+It has the following Capabilities:

+* **Sniffing/Reading:** The Flipper can read most cards/tags
+* **Writing** The Flipper can write to other cards/tags
+* **Emulate** The Flipper can emulate a signal it has previously read and stored

+> Always be aware of the type of card or tag you are trying to hack with the
+> Flipper, this helps you understand what module you need to use to actually be
+> able to read it.
+For example, if you have an iClass card you don't want to be
+> using the Mifare NFC Module.

 ## Bad Bluetooth (BadKB)

 I always tell others that Bad Bluetooth is basically a wireless rubber ducky